Ujstor/k8s-infra/README.md

   terraform output kubeconfig
   ```

-- To manage your cluster with `kubectl`, either SSH into a control-plane node or use the Kube API directly as described in the project's documentation.
+- To manage your cluster with `kubectl`, either SSH into a control-plane node or use the Kube API.

 ### 6. Scaling and Maintenance